Man pleads guilty in crash that killed two in Lindenhurst

 A Lindenhurst man pleaded guilty Friday to killing two friends while driving recklessly and high on Xanax and marijuana.

 In response to questions by Assistant District Attorney Marc Lindemann, O'Brien admitted he was driving his 1998 Ford Mustang recklessly and impaired by drugs when he crashed into a tree on North Wellwood Avenue in Lindenhurst on Oct.
-9. 2017, Columbus Day.
-Joseph Galdorisi, 16, died in the front seat of the car, and Maggie Miller, 24, of Copiague, died hours later.
+9. 2017 — Columbus Day.
+Joseph Galdorisi, 16, who was sitting in the front passenger seat, died at the scene, while Maggie Miller, 24, of Copiague, who was sitting in the back seat, died hours later.

 O'Brien remains free on bail until he is sentenced July 19.
 He left the Riverhead courthouse without commenting, as did his attorney, George Duncan of Islip Terrace.